loopmode/crosslink/README.md

 ## Textfile

-If `.cross-link` is a textfile, place one instruction per line, and you're good to go:
+If `.crosslink` is a textfile, place one instruction per line, and you're good to go:

 ```javascript
 common/packages/* -> client/node_modules